Tamar-Friedlander-Lab/CNSR-based-SI-system-phase-diagram/readme.txt

 Research Article:
-"Volatile but persistent co-existence of self-compatibility and self-incompatibility" Amit Jangid, Ohad Noy Feldheim, Tamar Friedlander
+"Volatile but persistent co-existence of self-compatibility and self-incompatibility" Amit Jangid, Ohad Noy Feldheim, and Tamar Friedlander

 Amit Jangid
 ############################################################################